 - Remove the garlic head from the oven and, with a fork, remove the garlic head from the glass dish and set it on a plate to cool.
 Allow it to cool about 15 minutes, until you can handle it comfortably.

 - Use a small paring knife to pop the roasted cloves out of the head of garlic.
 Keep the garlic roasted oil and add to lunch + dinner the next day.

-Use the oil and cloves within a day or two.
+Notes: Use the oil and cloves within a day or two.
 Spread cloves onto honey crisp apple slices, sourdough crackers, or a high quality cheese like Dubliner, and a little dab is incredible on a piece of rich dark chocolate.
-Seriously, you’ve got to try it.